ChiamHweeMin/BENR3523-Ass-ES-SpeedClassification/README.md

 The library, *libneai.a, NanoEdgeAI.h, knowledge.h* are placed in the path **acc_lib** of ***ASS-SpeedFan-NanoEdgeLibClassification*** to classify input signals with the trained knowledge.

-The class of speed of fan that can be detected is: **OFF , Speed1, Speed2**
+The class of speed of fan that can be detected is: **OFF, Speed1, Speed2**